k911/si-project-kubernetes-keras-tf-python-conv-networks/README.md

         ```bash
         $ eval $(minikube docker-env)
         ```
-    3. (Optional) Build Docker images
+    3. Build Docker images

-        **Remarks**: Unless you made changes in Dockerfiles or know what you're doing, it is recommended to omit this step, because it can take long time.
-Kubernetes can download Docker images from registry (Docker Hub) automatically.

         ```bash
+        # pull build images (it can take some time, but it is faster, than building without cache)
+        $ docker-compose pull
         # build all images
         $ docker-compose build
-        # or chosen ones
-        $ docker-compose build aggregator-service image-service-resnet50
         ```

         Info: In case you run out of memory while building image service (eg. vgg19), skip it in whole process